My Purpose With This Blog

 This is also not a high-level advice or strategy blog.
 While I enjoy reading about more advanced strategies for building wealth, my goal with this blog is to simply help others start along the path to financial freedom.

 It is my sincere hope that you outgrow this blog and can move on to those advanced strategies someday soon.

-I remember vividly being in college while working on my second degree and offering to treat my classmates out to a tasty Mexican lunch.
+When I was in college while working on my second degree, I remember inviting my classmates (there weren’t a lot of us) out for a tasty Mexican lunch, on me.

-We weren’t allowed to work the first year of the program so I was met with confusion and asked, “How can you afford that?”
+I was met with looks of confusion.
+We weren’t allowed to work for the first year of the program, so they all wondered how I could afford it.

-And this is the response I remember with both despair and embarrassment, “I’m already 20 grand in debt.
+I simply responded, “I’m already 20 grand in debt.
 What’s a few more dollars?”

 And that’s when all hell broke loose.
 Car repairs, vet bills, housing repairs, and other unexpected expenses had us emptying out the Disney fund in the span of a couple weeks.